pbek/QOwnNotes/webpage/src/scripting/methods-and-objects.md

 Registering script settings variables
 -------------------------------------

-You need to define properties in your script and register them in an further property named `settingsVariables`.
+You need to define your settings variables as properties in your script and register them in a property named `settingsVariables`.

 The user can then set these properties in the script settings.